Sudarsankumar07/SpeakIQ/System_Design.md

 If 1,000 users submit at the same moment, the system stays stable via:

 1.  **Task Queuing (BullMQ + Redis)**: Express validates the payload and enqueues the job, returning `HTTP 202` in under 50ms — no synchronous wait on Gemini, no server timeout.
-2.  **Idempotency Keys**: Each submission carries a client-generated idempotency key.
-If the same key is submitted twice (e.g. a client-side retry), the queue recognizes and discards the duplicate instead of creating a second job.
+2.  **Idempotency Keys**: Each submission carries a client-generated idempotency key to reject duplicate retries.
 3.  **Worker Rate Limiting & Backoff Retries**: Workers pull from Redis at a rate that respects Google's RPM limits.
-On a `429`, jobs use exponential backoff retries rather than dropping data.
+On a `429`, jobs use exponential backoff retries.
-4.  **Dead-Letter Queue (DLQ)**: After a fixed number of failed retries, a job moves to a DLQ instead of disappearing.
-This triggers an alert for manual review rather than silently losing a user's submission.
+4.  **Dead-Letter Queue (DLQ)**: Failed tasks after fixed retries move to a DLQ for alerts and manual diagnostics.
-5.  **Circuit Breaker**: If Gemini is fully unavailable, the system trips a circuit breaker and fails fast (returning a "try again shortly" status) instead of retrying all 1,000 jobs into a wall of errors.
-6.  **Per-User Fair Queuing**: Queue priority is balanced per-user so one user submitting many requests can't starve everyone else's jobs.
+5.  **Per-User Fair Queuing**: Queue priority is balanced per-user so one user submitting many requests can't starve other users' jobs.
-7.  **Horizontal Autoscaling**: Workers and Express servers run on autoscaling serverless containers (AWS ECS Fargate / GCP Cloud Run), spinning up new instances as CPU/queue depth rises.
+6.  **Horizontal Autoscaling**: Workers run on autoscaling serverless containers (AWS ECS Fargate / GCP Cloud Run), spinning up new instances as queue depth rises.

 ---

 ## 5. Backend Engineering Enhancements

-Beyond the base implementation, a production-ready backend would add:

-*   **Authentication & Authorization**: JWT-based or Supabase Auth login/signup, with all resources (audio, job status, evaluation history) scoped per user.
-*   **Observability**: Structured logging, metrics (Prometheus/Grafana), and error tracking (Sentry) so failures and latency regressions are visible before users report them.
+*   **Observability**: Structured logging, Prometheus metrics, and error tracking (Sentry) so failures and latency regressions are visible.
-*   **Multi-Provider Fallback**: If Gemini has an outage, fail over to an alternate provider (e.g. OpenAI Whisper + GPT) for transcription/grading to reduce vendor lock-in.
+*   **Multi-Provider Fallback**: If Gemini has an outage, fail over to an alternate provider (e.g. OpenAI Whisper + GPT) to reduce vendor lock-in.
-*   **Audio Quality Preprocessing**: Use `ffmpeg` server-side to normalize volume, compress size, and filter background noise before sending audio to Gemini, improving transcription accuracy.
+*   **Audio Quality Preprocessing**: Use `ffmpeg` server-side to normalize volume, compress size, and filter background noise before sending audio to Gemini.
-*   **Vector Search for Topic Generation**: Embed past evaluations in a vector store (e.g. PgVector) to recommend personalized speaking tracks based on a user's weakest subscores.
-*   **Semantic Text Matching**: Compare the verbatim transcript against the original topic via embedding distance to add an "Adherence to Topic" subscore.
 *   **Automated Storage Pruning**: Bucket lifecycle policies delete audio recordings after 24 hours unless explicitly saved, keeping storage costs near zero.
-*   **Load Testing**: Validate the "10k/day, 1k concurrent" target with tools like k6 or Artillery before relying on the design in production.